An Inexact Feasible Interior Point Method for Linear Optimization with High Adaptability to Quantum Computers: Introduction

 Recent studies have considered the convergence of IPMs with inexact search directions because of the inherent inexactness of limited, finite precision arithmetic in classical computers.
 First, Mizuno and his colleagues did a series of research on the convergence of II-IPMs~\cite{ MizunoJarre1999_Global, Freund1999_Convergence}.
 Later, Baryamureeba and Steihaung~\cite{Baryamureeba2006_convergence} proved the convergence of a variant of the I-IPM of~\cite{Kojima1993_primal} with an inexact Newton step.
 Korzak~\cite{Korzak2000_Convergence} also showed that his proposed II-IPM has a polynomial time complexity.

 Several authors studied the use of Preconditioned Conjugate Gradient method (PCGM) in II-IPMs~\cite{Gondzio2009_Convergence, Monteiro2003_Convergence}.
 AL-Jeiroudi and Gondzio~\cite{Gondzio2009_Convergence} used the I-IPM of~\cite{Wright1997_Primal} while solving the Augmented system (AS) by a PCGM.
-Monteiro and O'Neal ~\cite{Monteiro2003_Convergence} applied a PCGM method to the Normal Equation System (NES).
+Monteiro and O'Neal ~\cite{Monteiro2003_Convergence} applied a PCGM to the Normal Equation System (NES).
 Bellavia~\cite{Bellavia1998_Inexact} studied the convergence of the II-IPM for general convex optimization problems.
 Zhou and Toh~\cite{Zhou2004_Polynomiality} developed an II-IPM for the Semidefinite Optimization (SDO) problems.
 The best bound for the number of iterations of II-IPMs for LO problems is $\Ocal(n^2L)$.

 All proposed inexact versions of IPMs are also infeasible since the inexact solutions to conventional formulations of Newton systems, such as NES and AS, lead to infeasibility.
 Gondzio \cite{gondzio2013convergence} showed that if Newton systems arising in IPMs can be solved inexactly such that feasibility is maintained, IPMs can leverage the best iteration complexity $\Ocal(\sqrt{n}\log(\frac{1}{\epsilon}))$ for quadratic optimization.
 To exploit this favorable complexity of feasible IPMs, we introduce a new form of the Newton system for finding an inexact but feasible step and develop an IF-IPM.
-We prove the polynomial-time convergence of the proposed IF-IPM and show the polynomial speed up w.r.t the dimension of the problem, using QLSA to solve the novel system, compared to previous classical and quantum IPMs.
+We prove the polynomial-time convergence of the proposed IF-IPM and show a polynomial speedup w.r.t the dimension of the problem, using QLSA to solve the novel system, compared to previous classical and quantum IPMs.
+As the proposed IF-QIPM can handle the error and noise of contemporary quantum computers, and the novel system has a better condition number bound, the proposed approach shows a high level of adaptability to quantum computing, which is evidenced by the complexity advantage of the proposed IR-IF-QIPM compared to previous quantum and classical IPMs.
 We also explore the efficiency of the proposed algorithm using classical iterative solvers like CGM.